A lot more changes?

 Puberty usually brings a whole new set of emotions you may have never felt before.
-For example, you may feel some sexual feelings that you never felt in the past.
+For example, you may feel some feelings that you never felt in the past.

-As you are becoming an adult, you may feel like you need to be independent, to be in control of your decisions and action.
+As you are becoming an grown-up, you may feel like you need to be independent, to be in control of your decisions and action.
 Suddenly you seem to find everything wrong with your family's rules and beliefs, and want to be left out of it.
 You want to be YOU, and this can lead to conflict with your parents, friends, or just about anyone.
 Of course, eventually it also leads to you becoming a unique person: your grown-up self.